bnw/snips-skill-timer/README.md

-# Timer french skill for Snips
+# Timer German skill for Snips

 ## Installation with Sam